natelewis17/Is_NFL_Week1_Chaotic/README.md

 ## Overview

-This project investigates whether NFL Week 1 is unusually unpredictable compared with the rest of the regular season.
+This project investigates whether NFL Week 1 is unusually unpredictable when compared with the rest of the regular season.
 This is a work in progress.

-The analysis examines NFL games from 2006–2025 and uses betting data and team performance statistics to investigate whether Week 1 is more upset-heavy, whether Week 1 games differ statistically from later games, and whether Week 1 team performance persists throughout the season.

 ## Research Questions